playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > Notice that our `script` tag has a `setup` attribute!
 Without it, our code won't work the right way!

-We need to import all of the components we'll be using in our parent component!
+We need to import all the components we'll be using in our parent component!
 Otherwise, Vue will throw an error:

 > Failed to resolve component: file